core-wg/oscore/draft-ietf-core-object-security.md

 ### Initial Sequence Numbers and Replay Window {#initial-replay}

 The Sender Sequence Number is initialized to 0.
-In case of a new Observe registration, the Client initializes the corresponding Recipient Sequence Number to 0.
 The supported types of replay protection and replay window length is application specific and depends on the lower layers.
 Default is DTLS-type replay protection with a window size of 32 initiated as described in Section 4.1.2.6 of {{RFC6347}}.

 ## Requirements on the Security Context Parameters